Unwinding from your day as you vape is a key reason why many vape in the first place. But things don’t always go as planned for some vapers.

 Suitability Of The E-Liquid:

-If your vaping device is not compatible with the specific E-liquid you are using, it may cause a spit back.
+If your vaping device is not compatible with the specific vape juice you are using, it may cause a spit back.

-If the tank is more powerful and has larger wicking holes, the E-liquid will vaporise much faster.
+If the tank is more powerful and has larger wicking holes, the e-liquid will

 The O-Ring Seal Is Damaged: